-The Audit Committee of the company has been mandated with the same terms of reference as specified in Part C of Schedule II of the SEBI (Listing Obligations and Disclosure Requirements Regulations) 2015 as well as Section 177 of the Companies Act, 2013.
+The Audit Committee of the company has been mandated with the same terms of reference as specified in Part C of Schedule II of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements Regulations) 2015 as well as Section 177 of the Companies Act, 2013.

-The audit committee reviews the quarterly unaudited / audited financial results of the Company.
+The audit committee reviews the quarterly unaudited/ audited financial results of the Company.
 The unaudited results are subjected to limited review by the statutory auditors of the Company.
 The Statutory auditors are eligible to issue limited review report as the audit firm has been subjected to peer review process of Institute of Chartered Accountants of India (ICAI) and hold a valid certificate issued by the Peer Review Board of ICAI.
 The Audit Committee approves payment to statutory auditors for audit and non-audit services.

-The Audit Committee reviews all mandatory information under Part C of Schedule II pursuant to Regulation 18 of SEBI LODR, including review of internal auditor observations and statutory compliance.
+The Audit Committee reviews all mandatory information under Part C of Schedule II pursuant to Regulation 18 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 including review of internal auditor observations and statutory compliance.